ComplianceLnD

 Depending on the circumstances:

-To enforce legal rights or defend or undertake legal proceedings (e.g. in connection with civil, commercial, criminal or consumer protection matters, regulatory matters, corporate and taxation matters, or to exercise our legal rights in relation to a violation of any of our terms or policies)
+6.4 To enforce legal rights or defend or undertake legal proceedings (e.g. in connection with civil, commercial, criminal or consumer protection matters, regulatory matters, corporate and taxation matters, or to exercise our legal rights in relation to a violation of any of our terms or policies).
+Depending on the circumstances:

 Depending on the circumstances: